Rodolfo González (racing driver)

-Rodolfo González (born 14 May 1986 in Caracas) is a retired Venezuelan racing driver.
+Rodolfo González (born 14 May 1986 in Caracas) is a Venezuelan racing driver.

 Career

 Formula Renault

 After previously competing in karting, González raced in the 2003 Formula Renault 2.0 UK Winter Series, before racing in the main series in 2004 and 2005 while attending City College Norwich.

 Formula Three

 He won the British F3 International Series National Class in 2006 for T-Sport.
-In 2007 he continued to show promise by finishing 11th in the 2007 British Formula 3 season with T-Sport.
+In 2007, he continued to show promise by finishing eleventh in the 2007 British Formula 3 season with T-Sport.

 In 2008, he moved to Carlin Motorsport and the Formula Three Euroseries and endured a miserable season, amassing just half a point in the rain-shortened sprint race at Le Mans.

 GP2 Series

-He replaced Andreas Zuber for the third round of the 2008–09 GP2 Asia Series season at Sakhir, and finished 16th in his first race.
+He replaced Andreas Zuber for the third round of the 2008–09 GP2 Asia Series season at Sakhir, and finished sixteenth in his first race.
 He eventually wound up 23rd in the championship, with a best finish of eighth in the sprint race at Sepang.

 González entered the main GP2 Series for the first time as a replacement for Davide Rigon at Trident Racing for the German rounds.

 He also competed in Euroseries 3000 in 2009, finishing in fifth position.

 González raced for Arden International in the first round of the 2009–10 GP2 Asia Series season before being replaced by Javier Villa.
 He returned at the final round in Bahrain, replacing Sergio Pérez at Barwa Addax.

 González returned to Arden for the 2010 GP2 Series season alongside Charles Pic.
 He scored four points and finished 21st in the drivers' championship.
 For 2011, he moved to Trident Racing, where he competed alongside Stefano Coletti.
 He finished seventeenth in the Asia series and 26th in the main series.
 He was then signed by Caterham Racing alongside Giedo van der Garde for the 2012 season, in which he finished 22nd in the championship.